|

 computer to programs that can steal your identity.
 That's why any information of these important subjects needs

 to include definitions of exactly what encompasses both adware and spyware.
+Adware is software that provides advertising, usually in the

 form of pop ups, and gathers general information, by using cookies, through the user's Internet connection.